YuzheGu/Speech-Transcriber-with-RevAI/README.md

 <br/>

-### Text-only output
+### txt output

-If the **text_only** variable is specified `True`, an additional text file with the same name will be generated for every .csv file created.
-The text-only files will contain results in running text format without Filename or Confidence entries.
+If the **text_only** variable is specified `True`, an additional .txt file with the same name will be generated for every .csv file created.
+The .txt files will contain results in running text format without Filename or Confidence entries.
 This output may be most useful for transcribing longer audio files.

 Example output: